The following review appears in The Washington Post’s 2019 Fall Dining Guide.

-The following review appears in The Washington Post’s 2016 Fall Dining Guide as No. 5 on Tom’s Top 10.
+The following review appeared in The Washington Post’s 2016 Fall Dining Guide as No. 5 on on a list of the year’s 10 best restaurants.

 No chef can replace the memory of the late, great Michel Richard or the late, great Citronelle in Georgetown.
 But if anyone comes close, it’s his protege and fellow Frenchman, Cedric Maupillier.
 In dish after dish at Convivial, a restaurant as joyous as it sounds, Maupillier either turns the routine into something wonderful, or makes us laugh, or both.
 One of the most tempting roulades in memory wraps sheer, sumac-seasoned zucchini around whipped goat cheese and roasted tomato; atop the cylinder is a stripe of baba ghanouj sprinkled with tiny croutons and micro-basil.
 And one of the most fetching fish is rainbow trout perched on bright green julienned snow peas, an entree shimmering with orange roe on its surface.
 Meanwhile, a swirl of hummus serves as a base for spicy lamb sausage topped with a glistening garden of pickled vegetables.
 Maupillier wants diners to understand what they’re eating, hence the food lexicon — two dozen definitions long — that accompanies his menu.
 Really, all you need to know is that this is some of the most beguiling cooking in town.